shorebirdtech/shorebird/TRUSTED_TESTERS.md

 The Shorebird updater is designed such that when the network is not available, or the server is down or otherwise unreachable, the app will continue to run as normal.
-Should you ever chose to delete an update from our servers, all your clients will continue to run as normal.
+Should you ever choose to delete an update from our servers, all your clients will continue to run as normal.

 We have not yet added the ability to rollback patches, but it's on our todo